Skip To Main Content

 Shasta County Independent Study (SCIS) is an alternative to conventional educational settings, allowing 6-12th grade students to complete coursework independently under the supervision of a credentialed teacher.
 Students meet individually with an assigned teacher a minimum of one time per week.
 SCIS is voluntary and provides the flexibility to meet students’ specific needs, interests, and learning styles.
 Our Independent Study teachers utilize State and district-adopted curriculum to ensure students meet or exceed California graduation requirements.
 Instruction is offered at two convenient locations in Redding.
 One at 3711 Oasis Road, and the other on the Shasta College campus.

-Incarcerated youth receive education and support in the the Shasta County Juvenile Court School, run by SCOE.
+Incarcerated youth receive education and support in the the Shasta County Tri Mountain Academy, run by SCOE.
 General education teachers, resource specialists, and para-educators ensure students’ IEP goals and services are met.
 Students have the opportunity to participate in Shasta-Trinity ROP courses and some dual enrollment college courses.
 All students have access to educational technology and online applications for credit advancement or recovery.

 The Shasta County County Office of Education does not have the authority or resources to collect and/or store transcripts and other school records for all Shasta County public, private, and charter schools.